Ayush-1211/Python/README.md

 # Python
-Complete Python Programs Basics to Advanced level
+Complete Python Programs Basic to Advanced level

 Where to start?